If it’s your first time visiting Thailand, this is the perfect 10 day Thailand itinerary guide for you.

 Koh Samui is a very popular destination, especially among honeymoon makers.
 It is a beautiful island and if you think you might get bored, don’t worry.
 You can do a full day to the Angthong Marine Park, which consists of a pristine archipelago with 42 limestone islands.

-If you are into party, then this island is for you.
+If you are into a party, then this island is for you.
 Koh Phangan is home to the famous full moon parties which were first introduced in 1983.
+However, you need to make sure to check when is the party so you don’t miss it

 OUR TIP: If you want to get some sleep, make sure to not book a hotel near the beach.
 It gets loud and it’s here where the parties happen.